sourcegraph/handbook/content/departments/ce-support/support/process/engaging-other-teams.md

 ### Requests for help (RFHs)

-After you file the Github issue, alert the relevant engineering team you did so in Slack.
-Keep it simple and always provide 1) a brief description of what you need, 2) link to the Github issue, and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).
+After you post in #escalation-engineering or file a Github issue, keep it simple and always provide 1) a brief description of the issue you need help on, 2) link to the Github issue(if you chose this route), and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

 - When posting in the Delivery team's Slack channel, use @delivery-support
 - When posting in Batcher Changes team's Slack channel, use @batchers-support